JarnoRFB/thesis-template/README.md

 A LaTeX template and some utilities for your Bachelor/Master thesis.
 The template is specialized for Cognitive Science at Osnabrück University, but could easily be adapted.

+## Usage
+Click `Use this template` on the upper right and create your own working copy of the repository.
+Clone and work with your own repository instead of this one.

 ## Installation
 To use this template you first of all need to install [Visual Studio Code](https://code.visualstudio.com/).